learn-co-students/rails-edit-update-action-readme-online-web-sp-000/README.md

-**Note:** What about `PUT`? `PUT` will actually work just fine here, but briefly, `PUT` is meant to be used when replacing a whole resource. `PATCH`, on the other hand, is for used for sending a set of changes to a resource.
+**Note:** What about `PUT`? `PUT` will actually work just fine here, but briefly, `PUT` is meant to be used when replacing a whole resource. `PATCH`, on the other hand, is used for sending a set of changes to a resource.

 If you run `rake routes`, you will see we have some new routes: